markosirec/ad-explorer/README.md

  - It also features a bunch of libraries which make your life a lot easier (the testing class for example).

  - I find the MVC design pattern to be meaningful and intuitive, the code is clean and organized.

+ - The framework supports database abstraction (ActiveRecord).
+The queries are generated from method calls, therefore switching to another database is easier in the long run.

 If this was a real life application with high traffic and longer development time, would I choose something else?
 Perhaps!
 I have not delved into nodeJS yet but I hear good things, especially for creating high volume apps which rely a lot of JavaScript on the client side.
 This would be an attractive option but I would need to give it more thought and study time.